CollinsU99/CollinsU99/README.md

 Information Technology Professional
 -----------------------------------

-I'm deeply passionate about IT and Cybersecurity.
+I'm deeply passionate about IT and cybersecurity.
 I strive to secure the digital world, merging my love for technology with a commitment to keeping it safe.
 Constantly learning, tinkering, and contributing to the ever-evolving tech landscape.

 * 🌍  I'm based in New York
 * 🧠  I'm studying for CompTIA A+
 * 🤝  I'm open to collaborating on Home Labs
-* 😊  I'm not sure if I'm an IT expert or a magician.
-I can make things disappear from your computer with the click of a button.
+* 😊  I'm not sure if I'm an IT expert or a magician, but I can make things disappear from your computer with the click of a button.

 ### 🤳Connect with me